 Every organization has its own unique requirements and bylaws, and the voting process is customized to each situation.
 However, there are general processes and procedures that apply to most onsite votes:

 Start planning several weeks in advance.
 Learn the venue’s floor plan so you can plan for crowd control, member registration location, and voting booth placement; each detail is important to ensure every member can vote and keeps the vote on schedule.
 Ballots and the voting process should be safeguarded to keep the voting choices secret.

 Update Staff Members and Volunteers

-Once the meeting plan is determined, all the staff members and any volunteers should be updated with all voting procedures and plans.
-They should review the voting site preparedness and ensure that speedy rectification of any deficiencies can occur, and proper control systems are implemented to ensure a better process.
+Once the meeting plan is determined, all staff members and any volunteers should be updated with all voting procedures and plans.
+They should review the voting site preparedness and ensure that speedy rectification of any deficiencies can occur, and that proper control systems are implemented to ensure a better process.

 Common Voter Questions

 Ensure that you have answers to common questions by sharing information on signage, or using greeters.
-Information to share includes seating instructions, voting process, and other scrutineer duties, ballot inspection, tallying procedures, and how to identify unusual activities or fraudulent voting practices.
+Information to share includes seating instructions, voting process, and other scrutineer duties, like ballot inspection, tallying procedures, and how to identify unusual activities or fraudulent voting practices.
 Expect voter mistakes, too!
 Depending on the severity of the mistake, you will want to ensure that all of your staff (if applicable) are familiar with the protocols surrounding an error on a ballot, including whether or not a ballot can be re-issued, and whether or not to accept a ballot

 Send Meeting Notices

 Send annual meeting notices to all the members.
 ElectionBuddy can send email notices to all the voters and, if required by your bylaws, send paper ballots to all the voters.
-Make sure all the voters are notified about the vote date and time, along with the voting process via an e-newsletter or postal notice.
+Make sure all the voters are notified about the vote date and time, along with the voting process, via an e-newsletter or postal notice.

 Plan for Absentee and In-Person Voting